 First, there’s the experience you can develop for the employees at your company.
 It involves determining the company's mission, vision, values, principles, and routines as these directly relate to what it is like to be an employee at your company.
 They're often also a deciding factor for employees who might be picking between two companies to potentially join.

 The other kind of personalization is the much more difficult but emerging one where employees want experiences specifically tied to them and their situations or needs.
 This type of personalization involves setting policies and programs around work equipment, location, and their employee perks.

 Today’s employees are seeking both company and employee personalization because they know their situation, needs, and preferences more than anyone else and are discovering workplaces that will not only support them, but encourage them as well.

-4. Part Two: How to craft a personalized experience for your company.
+4. How to craft a personalized experience for your company.

 First and foremost, you can think of this personalization as having meaningful alignment with your company’s culture which separates your company’s experience from other company’s.
 While a culture isn’t the only reason a person chooses to join your team, it is a big part of the decision-making process.
 People want to work for companies that have a mission and vision that speak to them, values that align with their values, and something they can be proud to spend their time on.
 After all, people are spending more time at work than in previous generations, and a lot of people are now deriving their purpose from their work.

 You can see this evolution of the role and importance of work in a person’s life by peering into the many discussions happening online today around “work/life balance” versus “work/life fit” or whether fellow employees should act as a “team” or act like a “family.”

 Ways to personalize your company: